Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 Developed by John and Julie Gottman, Gottman therapy has been a successful therapeutic model for over 40 years.
 According to the Gottman Institute, several of the steps to this method include:

 There may not be an overnight solution to a relationship concern.
 In addition, every couple has a different reason for seeking counseling, so counseling can be a personal experience.
 It can also be important to find the right counselor and to address any underlying mental health challenges, such as substance use.
-Regardless of the time it takes to receive support from therapy, the American Psychological Association shows that counseling can decrease the chance of divorce by 40% to 50%.
-Let your therapist know if you're concerned about the number of sessions you might commit to.
+Regardless of the time it takes to receive support from therapy and counseling, the American Psychological Association shows that counseling can decrease the chance of divorce by 40% to 50%.
+Let your therapist know if you're concerned about the number of sessions you might commit to as a couple.
 They can help you develop a treatment plan and give you a potential estimate of how long it might take.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-If you're still not decided on marriage counseling, you may decide to make other efforts at repairing your marriage.
+If you're still not decided on marriage counseling, you may decide to make other efforts at repairing your marriage as a couple.
 Below are a few lifestyle changes you can try to increase your connection with your partner.

 Go on regular date nights

 Many married couples may feel that romance falls to the wayside in their relationship after marriage.
 Consider making it a habit to go on a scheduled regular date night and continue communicating with each other.
-If you want inspiration for dates, you can print out a date idea list from the internet, cut up the ideas into small papers, fold them, and add them to a jar to pull out when you're ready for a date.
+If you want inspiration for dates as a couple, you can print out a date idea list from the internet, cut up the ideas into small papers, fold them, and add them to a jar to pull out when you're ready for a date.

 Focusing on your communication may allow you and your partner to reduce conflict.
 Actively listen by listening to hear and understand, not to respond.
 Engaging in conversation frequently can help you understand your partner and their needs.
 Some couples do weekly or monthly check-ins to see how each partner feels about the relationship.